arbordreams/med-align/README.md

 ```
 conda create -n tokalign python=3.10
 conda activate tokalign

+# Install PyTorch first.
+Use the CUDA 12.8 wheel on Linux GPU hosts:
+pip install torch==2.8.0 --index-url https://download.pytorch.org/whl/cu128

+# On macOS or CPU-only environments, omit the CUDA index:
+# pip install torch==2.8.0

 pip install -r requirements.txt
 ```

+Linux-only extras (`deepspeed`, `bitsandbytes`, `flash-attn`) are guarded by environment markers and will be skipped automatically on unsupported platforms.
+A helper script (`install_deps.sh`) is also available if you prefer a single command that performs these steps.

 ### Prepare tokenized data (parallel mode)